specmatic/specmatic-order-api-grpc-kotlin/README.md

 * [order.proto](https://github.com/specmatic/specmatic-order-contracts/blob/main/io/specmatic/examples/store/grpc/order_api/order.proto)
 * [product.proto](https://github.com/specmatic/specmatic-order-contracts/blob/main/io/specmatic/examples/store/grpc/order_api/product.proto)

-The `ContractTest` class demonstrates how to use Specmatic to test **specmatic-order-api-grpc-kotlin** gRPC server app using the above proto files.
+The `ContractTest` class uses our JUnit extension to demonstrate how to use Specmatic to test **specmatic-order-api-grpc-kotlin** gRPC server app using the above proto files.

+If you want to use Docker via TestContainers then you can refer to the `ContractTestUsingTestContainer` class.

 ## Requirements